Evan Phillips: Atlanta Braves

-Phillips was called up by the Atlanta Braves on June 23, 2018.
+Phillips was called up by the Braves on June 23, 2018.
 He returned to the Stripers on June 25, without making a major league appearance.
 He was recalled on July 2 and made his major league debut the next day.
-In his debut he pitched 2 1/3 innings, yielding a home run.
+In his debut he pitched 2 1/3 innings, striking out Kyle Higashioka but yielding a home run.
+In the Braves organization in 2018, he pitched in 31 games for Gwinnett to a 1.99 ERA in 40 2/3 innings and in four games for Atlanta, allowing six runs in 6 1/3 innings.

 Baltimore Orioles

-On July 31, 2018, Phillips, Jean Carlos Encarnacion, Brett Cumberland, Bruce Zimmermann and international signing money were traded to the Baltimore Orioles in exchange for Kevin Gausman and Darren O'Day.
+On July 31, 2018, the Braves traded Phillips, Jean Carlos Encarnacion, Brett Cumberland, Bruce Zimmermann and international signing money to the Baltimore Orioles in exchange for Kevin Gausman and Darren O'Day.
+He made five appearances for the Orioles in 2018, allowing 11 earned runs in only 5 1/3 innings and eight appearances for the Triple-A Norfolk Tides, where he allowed four runs in 10 1/3 innings.